Winter – how to keep your home warm

 Insulation in the roof and under the floor keeps your house warm and dry in winter, but it’s expensive and may not be an option if you’re renting or on a budget.

-If you’re on a low income, you may be able to get financial help for home insulation through the Ministry of Health’s Healthy Homes Initiative.(external link) Some local or regional councils offer insulation deals and the Winter Energy Payment(external link) is available for some people.
+If you’re on a low income, you may be able to get financial help for home insulation through Health New Zealand's Healthy Homes initiative(external link) (read more below).
+Some local or regional councils offer insulation deals and the Winter Energy Payment(external link) is available for some people.
 Insulation is also now compulsory in all rental homes.(external link)

 If you don't have insulation, there are other ways you can insulate to help make your home warmer: